FoveaTer: Foveated Transformer for Image Classification: Model

-Where $i=\{1,\ldots,49\}$ corresponds to the pooling region index, $E_{ij}$ is the embedded feature vector present in that pooling region, $M=\{1,9,25,49\}$ corresponds to number of features inside the pooling region and $P_{i}$ is the mean feature vector corresponding to that pooling region.
+The mean feature vector corresponding to each pooling region is computed using $P = (1/M) \sum_{j=0}^{M-1}E_{j}$, Where $E_{j}$ is a feature vector belonging to that pooling region, and $M$ is the number of feature vectors in that pooling region.

-\paragraph{Transformer} We use DeiT-Tiny architecture~\cite{touvron2020deit} for constructing the transformer.
-We add two additional transformer blocks and make two blocks of the default architecture as identity layers, resulting in the same number of parameters as the default model.
-We use the penultimate block to get the attention weights corresponding to how the feature vectors are weighted to get the feature vector corresponding to the class token.
-A new token called fixation token is introduced at the last transformer block.
-The output corresponding to the class token from the penultimate block from all fixations is given as input to the final block along with the fixation token.
-The output corresponding to the fixation token is used as input to the classification layer.